ZonyLaw/TradePro/README.md

 - wsgi.py reference to the wrong app name
 - user specific timezone rendering needs {% load tz %} in html combined with filtering
 {{ price.date|timezone:user_timezone }}; backend needs a conversion process also.
+- heroku have a limit of 500mb storage

 #### Using email as login